Pregnant Women and Infants

 Princess Cruise Line

 Infants: Minimum age is 6 months on most itineraries.
 Certain exotic and lengthy itineraries may require the child to be 1 year old.
+The minimum age for escorted cruisetours is 5 years old.
 Please check with Princess Reservation Dept. to confirm.

 Royal Caribbean Cruise Line